 Canadian Solar modules fall into the generic 60 and 72 cell solar panel efficiency ratings.
-The latest modules in their monocrystalline range have reached just over 20% solar panel efficiency (with their Ku range), but in comparison to the high powered monocrystalline modules from the premium producers, this is a mediocre result.
+The latest modules in their monocrystalline range have reached just over 20% solar panel efficiency (with their Ku range), but in comparison to the high-powered monocrystalline modules from the premium producers, this is a mediocre result.
 Their polycrystalline modules have also improved in efficiency reaching levels around 18.65%.

 What solar cell technology do Canadian Solar panels use?

-Canadian Solar has followed suit with most of the major manufacturers and is offering a PID free, PERC incorporated cells for their modules.
+Canadian Solar has followed suit with most of the major manufacturers and is offering PID-free, PERC incorporated cells for their modules.
 They have branched into split cell modules, following the lead of other well-respected manufacturers to give them a panel with more prestige and functionality over and above their standard modules, without increasing overall pricing significantly.
 Canadian Solar has also developed a double glass module that should be considered for coastal locations.

 What are the advantages of Canadian Solar panels?

 PRICE PRICE PRICE.
-Canadian Solar, due to volume, vertical integration, market access and refined manufacturing process are merely able to produce more panels, more quickly and more cheaply than most of its competitors, whilst still maintaining a reputation as a respected module producer.
+Canadian Solar, due to volume, vertical integration, market access, and refined manufacturing process is merely able to produce more panels, more quickly and more cheaply than most of its competitors, whilst still maintaining a reputation as a respected module producer.
 My thoughts are they have recognized their inability to try and compete on the ultimate premium module market, so they don’t try to, which has enabled them to stick to their strengths and be successful.
 Canadian Solar also has a manufacturing facility in Canada, which will help them circumvent the Trump administration's import duty on solar panels.

 What are the disadvantages of Canadian Solar modules?